AdaCore/learn/content/courses/advanced-ada/parts/resource_management/limited_types.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The rules for deriving from tagged limited private types are slightly different than the ones we've seen so far.
+The rules for deriving from tagged limited private types are slightly different than the rules we've seen so far.
 This is because tagged limited types are always :ref:`explicitly limited types <Adv_Ada_Explicitly_Limited_Types>`.

 Let's look at an example: